rachdonhabibi/ufc-data-pipeline/README.md

 ## Usage Examples

-Here are some example SQL queries and their visualizations:
+The following queries and visualizations are based on the 50 UFC events before September 13, 2025.

 ### Top 10 Fighters by Wins